bespoke-alpha/bespoke/README.md

 You can always revert this by running `bespoke fix`.

+### Part 3: Updating

+To update bespoke, all you need to run is `git pull --recurse-submodules`

 ## Caveats

 If your Spotify installation is somewhat unusual, then you have to specify the paths to the Spotify data and Spotify config folders manually.